 Despite being a staple of most Chinese food restaurants in the United States, the sticky and brightly-colored sweet and sour chicken we know today did not actually originate in China.

 A version of sweet and sour sauce was used in China, but it was typically served with fish and was not nearly as sweet.
 When Chinese restaurants started to gain to popularity in America, chefs began to make a more flavorful and colorful version of the sauce using common ingredients like ketchup and sugar for sweetness and white vinegar for the sour flavor.
 The chefs also began serve the sauce over chicken or pork instead of fish.

 While the sweet and sour chicken recipe we know and love may not reflect traditional Chinese cooking, it is both delicious and easy to make.
-Plus, this recipe is much healthier than the version you’d get from your local takeout place.
+Plus, just like this Crockpot Chicken and Broccoli, this recipe is much healthier than the version you’d get from your local takeout place.

 How to Make the Best Crockpot Sweet and Sour Chicken